7,080,000 pageviews

 The "Tiger King" Murder-For-Hire Case

-PETA activists had been trying to shut down Maldonado-Passage's operation for several years.
+PETA activists had tried to shut down Maldonado-Passage's operation for several years.
 The PETA investigation revealed the Wynnewood zoo's tigers were beaten, deprived of food and denied basic veterinary treatment.
-As a result, the U.S. Department of Agriculture fined Maldonado-Passage $25,000 for violating the federal Animal Welfare Act.
+As a result the U.S. Department of Agriculture fined Maldonado-Passage $25,000 for violating the federal Animal Welfare Act.

 The results of these investigations did not result in the shutting down of Maldonado-Passage's operation.